ankitshaw/titanic/README.md

 # titanic

-Exploring the Titanc Dataset from Kaggel
+Exploring the Titanc Dataset from Kaggle